A user-focused vision for BOC Edwards

 An information superstore

 When we looked at things from an audience perspective, we found an emergent structure that resembled a shop.
 A place where products could be searched and filtered.
-Some directly purchasable and others could act as a gateway to related content & services.
-In short, almost all interactions we’re product related and organising things this way transformed the customer experience.
-The result was a huge uptick in engagement and satisfied customers in markets around the world.
+Some could be directly purchasable and others could act as a gateway to related content & services.
+In short, almost all interactions were product related and organising things this way transformed the customer experience.
+The result was a huge increase in engagement and satisfied customers in markets around the world.